 The possible reasons why a Tzaddik is prevented from obtaining his livelihood without effort and must instead exert himself for it and be tested by it, is as follows:

-3. To demonstrate his good bearing and good acceptance of suffering in the service of God that others will learn from him, as you know from the matter of Iyov.
+- To demonstrate his good bearing and good acceptance of suffering in the service of God so that others will learn from him, as you know from the matter of Iyov.

-4. Due to the wickedness of his generation God tests him with poverty, hardship or sickness, to demonstrate/contrast his piety and service of God, unlike them, as written, “Indeed, he bore our illnesses, and our pains, he carried them.”
+- Due to the wickedness of his generation, God tests him with poverty, hardship or sickness, to demonstrate (contrast) his piety and service of God, as written, “Indeed, he bore our illnesses, and our pains, he carried them.”

 Sometimes God sends good to the wicked for the following reasons:

-1. A previous good deed he did, to pay him out for it in this world, as written, “And he repays those he hates to their face, to destroy them” which Onkeles renders, “He pays those he hates for their good deeds during their lives, to destroy them.”
+- A previous good deed he did, to pay him out in this world, as written, “And he repays those He hates to their face, to destroy them” which Onkeles renders, “He pays those He hates for their good deeds during their lives, to destroy them.”

-2. As a temporary deposit, until God gives him a righteous son, who is worthy of it, as written, “He prepares, but the Tzaddik shall wear it” and “To the sinner he has given the occupation to gather and to accumulate, to give to him who is good in God’s eyes.”
+- As a temporary deposit, until God gives him a righteous son, who is worthy of it, as written, “He prepares, but the Tzaddik shall wear it” and “To the sinner He has given the occupation to gather and to accumulate, to give to him who is good in God’s eyes.”

-5. His father did good and it is fitting to benefit him in the merit of his father, as said to Yehu ben Nishmi, “Four generations of your descendants will sit on the throne of Israel” and, “He who walks innocently is righteous, fortunate are his sons after him” and, “I was young and have aged and I have not seen a righteous man forsaken, nor his descendent’s begging bread.”
+- His father did good and it is fitting to benefit him in the merit of his father, as said to Yehu ben Nishmi, “Four generations of your descendants will sit on the throne of Israel,” and, “He who walks innocently is righteous, fortunate are his sons after him” and, “I was young and have aged and I have not seen a righteous man forsaken, nor his descendant’s begging bread.”